StrangeBeeCorp/docs/docs/thehive/installation/upgrade-from-4.x.md

   sudo systemctl restart thehive
   ```

 ???
-Abstract "I'm using a cluster"
+Abstract "Using a cluster?"
     If you're deploying TheHive in a cluster, you can proceed to install and start TheHive on all other nodes following similar steps.

 ---